X-Illuminati/SNES-clickety-clacker/README.md

      * route the top side traces predominantly horizontal
      * rotate U1 180°
      * rotate U2 180° or, possibly, 90° CCW
-     * move P4/P6 back from board edge to sneak a trace in between
-   * change P4/P6 to 2.54mm pitch as 1.27mm headers are way too small
 2. Create DIP package variant
 (or perhaps support both DIP and SMT in one design).
 3. Create 3D-printable models for select/start button caps